Georeactor/georeactor-blog/posts/nevus-2.md

 - Tandem skydive and BASE jump programs have physical requirements, which is another motivation for me to work on health.
 I talked to someone (who's also never done this) and we agreed that a skydive would be better because it's a longer experience.
 I also looked into several places which do bungee jumps (including a "wet" bungee jump where you get dunked into the water).

-- Someone in my network has a similar eye problem and has been avoiding following up (they move around a lot), so I told them about my positive outcome and encouraged them not to delay.
+- Someone in my network has a similar eye problem, so I told them about my positive outcome and encouraged them not to delay getting this particular test.

 - Got around to trying recipes from the two cookbooks at home, made pasta with the pasta roller machine, etc.